iceice666/kusa.player/README.md

-> Because the author is still a student ,
-> this project may not be updated very often.
+> this branch wont be updated anymore.
-> <br>
-> Definitely not cause I'm lazy (ehe 🥲😂😅🥰😚

 # Kusa